daminiR/centipede_game/README.md

 ## Key Features

-* Centipede movement - Make changes, See changes
+* Centipede movement - move with mouse
-* Sound for attack
+* Sound for attack - mouse click a adds attack sound
 * Syntax highlighting
-* Game speed control
+* Game speed control - control speed in `Board.java` with DELAY

 ## How To Use

-Clone this repository and run `GamePlay.jave`
+Clone this repository and run `GamePlay.java`

 ```bash
 # Clone this repository